 Victorian Liverpool: A splendid time is guaranteed for (almost) all!

-Read about Charles Dickens living and working in Liverpool.
-See‘then and now' photos to see how the city changed in Victorian times.
-An incredible legacy that great people left us.
+This section tells the story of Charles Dickens living and working here.
+See‘'then and now' photos to see how the city changed in Victorian times.
+An incredible legacy of wonderful architecture that great people left us.

 - Cartoon stories of Victorian Wealth and Poverty

 - Teaching Resources to aid lesson discussions.
-Including a PowerPoint of Poverty in Victorian Liverpool and Improvements and Change.
+Including a PowerPoint of Victorian Poverty and Improvements and Change.

 - Also a PowerPoint of (colourised Victorian photos to bring the topic to life).
 Also a PowerPoint of Victorian Buildings.

-- Differentiated worksheets on poverty and changes in Victorian Liverpool.
+- Differentiated worksheets on poverty and changes in Victorian Times.

-- Huge Collection of Quizzes and interactive Learning Activities (Victorian Era Wordsearch, Matching Liverpool Buildings, Sequencing key events, cloze gapped paragraphs to help develop keyword knowledge, fact-finding on famous Liverpool Victorian people etc...)
+- Huge Collection of Quizzes and interactive Learning Activities (Victorian-era wordsearch, Matching buildings, Sequencing key events, cloze gapped paragraphs to help develop keyword knowledge, fact-finding on famous Liverpool Victorian people etc...)

 World War Two and the Blitz of Liverpool

-Click here to read about Liverpool during the Second World War.
+Read about life during the Second World War.